 The Tate Cancer Center at University of Maryland Baltimore Washington Medical Center opened in 2003 and is named for community philanthropists Creston and Betty Jane Tate.
-The center was a $17.4 million project that was completed to provide cancer patients with high-quality outpatient care conveniently located on the hospital's campus, all under one roof.
+The center provides cancer patients with high-quality multidisciplinary outpatient care conveniently located on the hospital's campus, all under one roof.

 - Accredited by the Commission on Cancer as an Academic Comprehensive Cancer Program (ACAD).
 ACADs are cancer centers that provide post graduate medical education, assesses more than 500 newly diagnosed cancer patients each year, offer a full range of diagnostic and treatment services, and participate in cancer related clinical research.
 Only 13 percent of all cancer programs in the nation have achieved this status.

 - Accredited by the American College of Surgeons Commission on Cancer, which aims to improve cancer patient care through nationally recognized programs.